When is Winter Love Island on ITV2? New host, cast, location and your questions answered

 The Love Island spin-off present now airs on Mondays at 10pm on ITV2.
 Laura Whitmore hosts.

 Unlikely.
-While the present streams reside by way of ITV Hub concurrently with its TV broadcast, there are presently no plans from Love Island bosses to introduce a reside feed from the villa (just like the one Huge Brother had in its heyday).
+While the present streams stay through ITV Hub concurrently with its TV broadcast, there are at the moment no plans from Love Island bosses to introduce a stay feed from the villa (much like the one Massive Brother had in its heyday).
 Learn extra what the producers needed to say about it right here.

 Sure, there’ll.
-This sequence is an extra model of the present, not a alternative for the all-summer-long epic that viewers know and love.
-Briefly, there’s going to be loads of Love Island in 2020!
+This collection is an extra model of the present, not a substitute for the all-summer-long epic that viewers know and love.
+Briefly, there’s going to be lots of Love Island in 2020!

 Love Island continues weeknights and Sundays on ITV2 at 9pm